[Column] Afghanistan: The great Asian sink hole

 By 2040, the total population will exceed 50 million and still largely depend on agriculture.
 It will remain one of the poorest in the world.

 At the same time, this destitute rural population will be scourged by climate change.
-Rapid melting of winter snow will cause flash floods in the valleys while droughts will be rampant in summer.
+Rapid melting of winter snow will cause flash floods in the valleys, while droughts will be rampant in summer.
 Even opium poppies will struggle to grow.

-The struggle for the survival of the Taliban's survival starts today.
+The struggle for the survival of the Taliban starts today.

-It needs to be put in a broader regional perspective.
+It also needs to be put in a broader regional perspective.
 Pakistan too will lose some of its strategic importance and, hence, international aid, now that the West winds down its presence.

 Since 2001, Islamabad was able to play both Washington and Beijing.
 Now it has only Beijing left.